justinpyvis/BrekkyWrap/content/newsletter/wither-hong-kong.md

   obvious, market-moving data releases.

-  Oil shot up yet again after Russia's President Vladimir Putin [announced](https://uk.finance.yahoo.com/news/putin-tells-europe-pay-gas-165756324.html) that "I have decided to implement a set of measures to transfer payment for our gas supplies to unfriendly countries into Russian rubles", raising the prospect of an embargo.
+  However, oil shot up yet again after Russia's President Vladimir Putin [announced](https://uk.finance.yahoo.com/news/putin-tells-europe-pay-gas-165756324.html) that "I have decided to implement a set of measures to transfer payment for our gas supplies to unfriendly countries into Russian rubles", raising the prospect of an embargo.

   Locally, the **ASX200** gained 0.50% to close at a nine-week high in a broad-based rise, with only the materials sector (-0.39%) giving up some of its recent gains.
 A standout performer outside the top 200 was Adrea Resources (+36.4%) after its Kalgoorlie, WA nickel exploration project [was given](https://ardearesources.com.au/announcements) "Major Project Status" by the federal government.